 Are corgis good at herding chickens?

-Corgis can be taught to effectively herd chickens, but achieving this requires patience and skill from the owner.
+Corgis can be taught to herd chickens, but achieving this requires patience and skill from the owner.

 Chickens are easily startled creatures, and their scattered movements can trigger a corgi’s strong herding instinct, potentially leading to unintended harm.